 We carefully considered which of our services would be the most useful to our existing customers of all sizes as you operate in a contingency mode with remote staff.
 Detailed information about each of the former package components is listed below.

 1Does not include Same Day exception returns; a $0.35 FedLine originated return fee will be applied.

 2Includes encrypted email delivery fees

-*UPDATED July 1, 2020* Prior to the termination of the package, financial institutions who have enrolled in the Customer Assistance Package will be contacted with instructions for either retaining or removing the Check and ACH services.
-The FedLine Solutions components of the package will require End User Authorization Contacts (EUACs) to remove subscriber access or decommission VPN devices via the Connection Management Center (CMC).
+*UPDATED August 3, 2020* Prior to the termination of the package, we endeavored to contact financial institutions who enrolled in the Customer Assistance Package contacted with instructions for either retaining or removing the Check and ACH services.
+Additionally, the FedLine Solutions components of the package require End User Authorization Contacts (EUACs) to remove subscriber access or decommission VPN devices via the Connection Management Center (CMC).

 Brief descriptions of each of the services included in this package are listed below.
 Additionally, brief use cases are provided for each of the services as well.
 If you have additional questions about a service, please contact your account executive.

 This service pushes Payor and Return payment information – much of which can be useful for mitigating fraud – via secure email delivery at a designated time(s) to financial institutions and/or their corporate customers.
 Reports may contain information for payments that have yet to be presented to the receiving institution.
 Only financial institutions whose items are separately sorted (each cash letter contains items drawn on only one institution) electronic cash letters (FedReceipt® or PDF) are eligible to receive the report.